antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Winning the war** - Spire sites are logistics bases for the thargoids.
 Combat there affects the thargoids' war effort.
 Directly, thargoid kills at active spire sites reduce the influence of thargoid Titans on the 10 outermost systems under the Titan's control, to a maximum of 85% recaptured, or if the sysem with the spire in it is one of those ten, it can be 100% recaptured with spire operations.
 Other methods of recapturing systems are far less effective and only affect one system at a time.
 With the forthcoming changes in patch 18.05 the limit of 10 systems is anticipated to be removed, meaning spire operations will be even more strategically important.

 -   **Making credits** - Spire operations can offer substantial credit rewards.
-Even with the reduction in combat bonds introduced in patch 18.05 reducing combat bonds from destroying Orthrus interceptors from 40 million to 15 million, it's possible to earn several hundred million credits per hour in an effective and organsied spire group.
+Even with the reduction in combat bonds introduced in patch 18.05 reducing bonds from destroying Orthrus interceptors from 40 million to 15 million credits, it's possible to earn several hundred million credits per hour in an effective and organsied spire group.

 -   **Getting engineering materials** - Spire sabotage missions can also offer "Odyssey" (on-foot) engineering materials as rewards.